Working trip to Gomel

 The head of state visited the Gomel Oblast Children Clinical Hospital where he inspected the results of its reconstruction, the organizational of work in the healthcare institution, talked to the hospital personnel and parents of little patients.

-Alexander Lukashenko was assured that the hospital has sufficient potential to provide quality services not only to Gomel residents but to the entire oblast.
+Aleksandr Lukashenko was assured that the hospital has sufficient potential to provide quality services not only to Gomel residents but to the entire oblast.
 “Giving optimal service to all the kids is what matters.
 We will not pinch pennies from kids,” the Belarusian leader stressed.

 The President gave instructions to expedite the resolution of a number of organizational issues and told the Gomel Oblast administration to keep an eye on them.
 The staffing of the healthcare institution with medics was mentioned.
 The healthcare institution needs to hire people taking into account the availability of modern equipment and technologies.
 Medical personnel need to live up to higher standards, too.
 “We have to be frugal with money and spend it where it is necessary – on kids,” the head of state noted.

-Alexander Lukashenko also gave instructions to more promptly deal with several shortcomings regarding the hospital’s physical infrastructure.
+Aleksandr Lukashenko also gave instructions to more promptly deal with several shortcomings regarding the hospital’s physical infrastructure.
 The hospital still lacks some modern equipment.
 “It has to be a superb hospital and the equipment should be on par,” he said.

 “A true palace.
 I cannot describe it otherwise.
 Cutting-edge technologies, a magnificent hospital,” the Belarusian head of state said.